How we consider programmes via a virtual approval visit

-We visit programmes for two reasons
+We undertake virtual approval visits for two reasons

 1 If a programme is entirely new and needs considering against our standards for the first time.

-- consider a documentary submission;
+- considering a documentary submission;

-|Visit lead in||Six months, unless we tell you otherwise|
+|Visit lead in||Normally six months, unless we tell you otherwise|

 |Documentary submission||Eight weeks before the visit|